-28 The drug products should be stored in segregated areas which are clearly marked and have access

-29 restricted to authorized personnel.
-Any system replacing physical segregation, such as electronic

-30 segregation based on a computerized system, should provide equivalent security, and should be
+The drug products should be stored in segregated areas which are clearly marked and have access restricted to authorized personnel.
+Any system replacing physical segregation, such as electronic segregation based on a computerized system, should provide equivalent security, and should be validated.

-31 validated.

-1 Products pending a decision as to their disposition or products that have been removed from

-- 2 saleable stock should be segregated either physically or through an equivalent electronic system. - 3 This includes, for example, any product suspected of falsification and returned products.
-Any - 4 suspected, falsified, expired, recalled and rejected products found in the supply chain should be - 5 immediately physically segregated and stored in a dedicated area away from all other products. - 6 The appropriate degree of security should be applied in these areas to ensure that such items remain - 7 separate from saleable stock.
-These areas should be clearly identified. - 8 Special attention should be paid to the storage of products with specific handling instructions as - 9 specified in DRAP's Act, drug product monographs or in summary of product characteristics - 10 (SmPC).
-Special storage conditions or special authorizations may be required for such products - 11 (e.g., narcotics and psychotropic substances). - Receiving and dispatch bays should protect products from prevailing weather conditions.
+Products pending a decision as to their disposition or products that have been removed from saleable stock should be segregated either physically or through an equivalent electronic system.
+This includes, for example, any product suspected of falsification and returned products.
+Any suspected, falsified, expired, recalled and rejected products found in the supply chain should be immediately physically segregated and stored in a dedicated area away from all other products.
+The appropriate degree of security should be applied in these areas to ensure that such items remain separate from saleable stock.
+These areas should be clearly identified.

+Special attention should be paid to the storage of products with specific handling instructions as specified in DRAP's Act, drug product monographs or in summary of product characteristics (SmPC).
+Special storage conditions or special authorizations may be required for such products (e.g., narcotics and psychotropic substances with lock & key storage and separate record maintenance).

+Receiving and dispatch bays should protect products from prevailing weather conditions.
 There should be adequate separation between the receipt and dispatch and storage areas.
 Procedures should be in place to maintain control of inbound/outbound goods.
-Reception areas where deliveries are examined following receipts should be designated and suitably equipped. - 16 Unauthorized access to all areas of the authorized premises should be prevented.
-Prevention - measures would usually include a monitored intruder alarm system and appropriated access control systems.
-Visitors should be accompanied. - 19 Premises and storage facilities should be clean and free from litter and dust.
-Cleaning programs, - 20 instructions and records should be in place.
-Appropriate cleaning equipment and cleaning agents - should be chosen and used so as not to present a source of contamination. - 22 Premises should be designed and equipped to afford protection against the entry of insects, rodents, - 23 or other animals.
-A preventive pest control program should be in place. - Rest, wash, and refreshment rooms for employees should be adequately separated from the storage areas.
+Reception areas where deliveries are examined following receipts should be designated and suitably equipped.

+Unauthorized access to all areas of the authorized premises should be prevented.
+Prevention measures would usually include a monitored intruder alarm system and appropriated access control systems.
+Visitors should be accompanied.

+Premises and storage facilities should be clean and free from litter and dust.
+Cleaning programs, instructions and records should be in place.
+Appropriate cleaning equipment and cleaning agents should be chosen and used so as not to present a source of contamination.

+Premises should be designed and equipped to afford protection against the entry of insects, rodents, or other animals.
+A preventive pest control program should be in place.
+Rest, wash, and refreshment rooms for employees should be adequately separated from the storage areas.
 The presence of food, drink, smoking material, or drug products for personal used should be prohibited in the storage areas.

-27 9.3.
+9.3.
 Temperature and Environment Control

-- Suitable equipment and procedures should be in place to check the environment where drug products are stored.
-Environmental factors to be considered include temperature, light, humidity, and cleanliness of the premises. - 31 An initial temperature mapping exercise should be carried out on the storage area before use, under - 32 representative conditions.
-Temperature monitoring equipment should be located according to the - results of the mapping exercise, ensuring that monitoring devices are positioned in the areas that
+Suitable equipment and procedures should be in place to check the environment where drug products are stored.
+Environmental factors to be considered include temperature, light, humidity, and cleanliness of the premises.

-- 1 experience the extremes of fluctuations.
-The mapping exercise should be repeated according to the - 2 results of a risk assessment exercise or whenever significant modifications are made to the facility - 3 or the temperature controlling equipment.
-For small premises of a few square meters which are at - 4 room temperature, an assessment of potential risks (e.g., heaters) should be conducted and - 5 temperature monitors placed accordingly.
+An initial temperature mapping exercise should be carried out on the storage area before use, under representative conditions.
+Temperature monitoring equipment should be located according to the results of the mapping exercise, ensuring that monitoring devices are positioned in the areas that experience the extremes of fluctuations.
+The mapping exercise should be repeated according to the results of a risk assessment exercise or whenever significant modifications are made to the facility or the temperature controlling equipment.
+For small premises of a few square meters which are at room temperature, an assessment of potential risks (e.g., heaters) should be conducted and temperature monitors placed accordingly.

-6 9.4.
+9.4.
 Equipment

-- 7 All equipment impacting on storage and distribution of drug products should be designed, located, - and maintained to a standard which suits its intended purpose.
-Planned maintenance should be in place for key equipment vital to the functionality of the operation. - 10 Equipment used to control or to monitor the environment where the products are stored should be - 11 calibrated at defined intervals based on a risk and reliability assessment. - 12 Calibration of equipment should be traceable to an acceptable measurement standard.
-Appropriate
+All equipment impacting on storage and distribution of drug products should be designed, located, and maintained to a standard which suits its intended purpose.
+Planned maintenance should be in place for key equipment vital to the functionality of the operation.

+Equipment used to control or to monitor the environment where the products are stored should be calibrated at defined intervals based on a risk and reliability assessment.